How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 4. transmission of infection through the bloodstream;

-5. and, as a result, delay and disturbances in the formation of internal organs.
+5. and, as a result, delays and disturbances in the formation of internal organs.

-Accordingly, tonsillitis is a serious disease that is not treated by gargling alone.
-Remember, a sore throat due to your negligence can take the life of a baby!
+Accordingly, tonsillitis is a serious disease that cannot be treated with gargling alone.
+Remember, a sore throat can take your baby’s life due to your negligence!

-Purulent tonsillitis is especially dangerous during pregnancy, if the thermometer is steadily rising, it is better to call an ambulance without delay and go to the infectious box of the maternity hospital so that the treatment of purulent tonsillitis is really effective and excludes dire consequences.
+Purulent tonsillitis is especially dangerous during pregnancy, if the thermometer is steadily rising, it is better to immediately call an ambulance and go to the infectious disease ward of the maternity hospital so that the treatment of purulent tonsillitis is truly effective and eliminates disastrous consequences.

 Treatment

-Angina in the first trimester of pregnancy is treated depending on the type of disease detected.
-For example, the bacterial form most commonly seen in pregnant women is treated with antibiotics.
+Sore throat in the first trimester of pregnancy is treated depending on the type of disease detected.
+For example, the bacterial form that is most common in pregnant women is treated with antibiotics.
 The selection of the drug and its dosage should be carried out only by a doctor, in accordance with the list of permitted drugs.

 • Flemoxin;